 Furthermore, your budget will also determine which course would be suitable.
 Students who plan to go overseas to study can go for the A-Levels or SACEi while students who plan to study locally at private universities can go for the Foundation or Diploma.
 Students who have a limited budget can go for the STPM and try to get into your course of interest at the public universities or IPTA.

 Choosing the right Pre-University course that fits you would mean that you have to ask yourself which methods of assessment best suit you?
-Exams, coursework, practicals, group projects and presentations could all be in the mix in differing quantities.
-Every Pre-University course will include a % breakdown of assessment.
+Exams, coursework, practical, group projects and presentations could all be in the mix in differing quantities.
+Every Pre-University course will include a percentage breakdown of assessment.
 You need to understand yourself and capabilities in order to decide which Pre-University course would best suit you.

-As you can see, choosing the right course to study can be confusing so do WhatsApp me at 01111408838 for advise if you need more help.
 Read on below to find out the best points about the various Pre-University programmes in Malaysia.

-Diploma Programme – Practical & Specific
+Option 1 – Diploma Programme – Practical & Specific

 Students who are sure of what they want to study can go for a Diploma course.
 The diploma generally is more practical while a degree course is more theoretical and academic.